project-gemmi/gemmi/docs/cell.rst

 and fractionalization and orthogonalization of coordinates.

-3D transformations tend to be represented either by a 4x4 matrix, or by a dual quaternion, or by a 3x3 matrix and a translation vector.
+3D transformations tend to be represented either by a 4x4 matrix, a dual quaternion, or a 3x3 matrix and a translation vector.
 Gemmi uses the latter.
-Transformations are represented by the `Transform` class that has two member variables:
+Transformations are represented by the `Transform` class, which has two member variables:
 `mat` (of type `Mat33`) and `vec` (of type `Vec3`).

 .. doctest::